drewrl3v/drewrl3v.github.io/00-index.md

 Prior to this I was a staff researcher at UCLA's Ahmanson-Lovelace Brain Mapping Center.
 Some of my current research interests are:

-* Deep Learning and applications to high-dimensional signals and images.
+* Applications of Deep Learning to high-dimensional signals and images.
 * Training amortized samplers for efficient sampling of high dimensional distributions.
 * Latent space regularization techniques.